redjay8/Analysis-rcs-aperiodic_updated/README.md

 % Test pipeline on some data

 ### %% Changes:

+### Step4b_visualize_fooof_fits.m
+Now able to visualize individual FOOOF fits for selected time windows from LFP data.
+% NOTE: only validated on demo data as of now.

 ### Step4_calculate_rolling_aperiodic.m
 Now adopting three methods accounting for mismatch in neural data and PKG sampling frequencies
 % Method 1 (60s windows with 5s steps):